No-knead sourdough bread with a step-by-step recipe.

 We have put in so much love and care to build our starter and finally, it is active and bubbly.
 It’s time to put it to good use and get baking.

-The first step of baking sourdough bread is to have a super active starter.
+The first step of baking the no-knead sourdough bread is to have a super active starter.
 Click here to see how to prepare your starter for baking.

 Baking a sourdough bread takes time – you have to give time to the dough to ferment.
 So, having a baking timeline that fits your schedule is the best way to achieve the perfect loaf of sourdough bread.